wdgstl/ds2002-course/dataprojects/dp1.md

 ### Static Files

-Within the `app/` directory of your FastAPI, create a new subdirectory named `static`.
+Within the `app/` directory of your FastAPI, create a new subdirectory named `static/`.
 Inside that new directory, copy three files:

 - [`index.html`](static/index.html) - A simple framework to display your API data for humans.
 - [`script.js`](static/script.js) - The logic of the page that communicates with your API.